oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/docs/multi_node_inference/README.md

 1. Find the number of parameters in your model (usually in the name of the model such as Llama-3.3-70B-Instruct would have 70 billion parameters)
 2. Determine the precision of the model (FP32 vs FP16 vs FP8) - you can find this in the config.json of the model if on hugging face (look for the torch_dtype); a good assumption is that the model was trained on FP32 and is served on FP16 so FP16 is what you would use for your model precision
 3. Use formula here: https://ksingh7.medium.com/calculate-how-much-gpu-memory-you-need-to-serve-any-llm-67301a844f21 or https://www.substratus.ai/blog/calculating-gpu-memory-for-llm to determine the amount of GPU memory needed
 4. Determine which shapes you have access to and how much GPU memory each instance of that shape has: https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm (ex: VM.GPU2.1 has 16 GB of GPU memory per instance).
 Note that as of right now, you must use the same shape across the entire node pool when using multi-node inference.
-Mix and match of shape types is not supported within the node pool used for the multi-node inference recipe.
+Mix and match of shape types is not supported within the node pool used for the multi-node inference blueprint.
 5. Divide the total GPU memory size needed (from Step #3) by the amount of GPU memory per instance of the shape you chose in Step #4.
 Round up to the nearest whole number.
 This will be the total number of nodes you will need in your node pool for the given shape and model.

 ## How to use it?

 We are using [vLLM](https://docs.vllm.ai/en/latest/serving/distributed_serving.html) and [KubeRay](https://github.com/ray-project/kuberay?tab=readme-ov-file) which is the Kubernetes operator for [Ray applications](https://github.com/ray-project/ray).

-In order to use multi-node inference in an OCI Blueprint, use the following recipe as a starter: [LINK](../sample_recipes/multinode_inference_VM_A10.json)
+In order to use multi-node inference in an OCI Blueprint, use the following blueprint as a starter: [LINK](../sample_blueprints/multinode_inference_VM_A10.json)

-The recipe creates a RayCluster which is made up of one head node and worker nodes.
+The blueprint creates a RayCluster which is made up of one head node and worker nodes.
 The head node is identical to other worker nodes (in terms of ability to run workloads on it), except that it also runs singleton processes responsible for cluster management.

 More documentation on RayCluster terminology [here](https://docs.ray.io/en/latest/cluster/key-concepts.html#ray-cluster).

-## Required Recipe Parameters
+## Required Blueprint Parameters

 The following parameters are required:

-- `"recipe_mode": "raycluster"` -> recipe_mode must be set to raycluster
+- `"blueprint_mode": "raycluster"` -> blueprint_mode must be set to raycluster

-- `recipe_container_port` -> the port to access the inference endpoint
+- `blueprint_container_port` -> the port to access the inference endpoint

 - `deployment_name` -> name of this deployment

-- `recipe_node_shape` -> OCI name of the Compute shape chosen (use exact names as found here: https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm)
+- `blueprint_node_shape` -> OCI name of the Compute shape chosen (use exact names as found here: https://docs.oracle.com/en-us/iaas/Content/Compute/References/computeshapes.htm)

 - `input_object_storage` (plus the parameters required inside this object)

-- `recipe_node_pool_size` -> the number of physical nodes to launch (will be equal to `num_worker_nodes` plus 1 for the head node)
+- `blueprint_node_pool_size` -> the number of physical nodes to launch (will be equal to `num_worker_nodes` plus 1 for the head node)

-- `recipe_node_boot_volume_size_in_gbs` -> size of boot volume for each node launched in the node pool (make sure it is at least 1.5x the size of your model)
+- `blueprint_node_boot_volume_size_in_gbs` -> size of boot volume for each node launched in the node pool (make sure it is at least 1.5x the size of your model)

-- `recipe_ephemeral_storage_size` -> size of the attached block volume that will be used to store the model for reference by each node (make sure it is at least 1.5x the size of your model)
+- `blueprint_ephemeral_storage_size` -> size of the attached block volume that will be used to store the model for reference by each node (make sure it is at least 1.5x the size of your model)

-- `recipe_nvidia_gpu_count` -> the number of GPUs per node (since head and worker nodes are identical, it is the number of GPUs in the shape you have specified.
+- `blueprint_nvidia_gpu_count` -> the number of GPUs per node (since head and worker nodes are identical, it is the number of GPUs in the shape you have specified.
 Ex: VM.GPU.A10.2 would have 2 GPUs)

-- `"recipe_raycluster_params"` object -> which includes the following properties:
+- `"blueprint_raycluster_params"` object -> which includes the following properties:

 - `model_path_in_container` : the file path to the model in the container